philippeback/Ludus/README.md

 # Ludus for Amber

-This repository is a move to the new Amber from the [original work of Bernat Romagosa](https://github.com/bromagosa/amber/tree/ludus).
+This repository is a move to Amber Smalltalk version 0.12.4 from the [original work of Bernat Romagosa](https://github.com/bromagosa/amber/tree/ludus) (version 0.9.1).
+The name stands for *game* or *leisure* in Latin.

+## Status

+- Warehouse Sokoban is working

 ## Prerequisites

+1. You need a web browser with a reasonably good support for HTML5 canvas.
-You need to have nodejs installed.
+2. You need to have [nodejs](http://www.nodejs.org/) installed.

 ## Getting Started

-Install amber from the npm repo
+Install [`amber`](http://amber-lang.net/) from the [npm](http://npmjs.org/) (node package manager) repository
 ```
 npm -g install amber-cli
 ```

-In order to install the dependencies, you need bower.
+In order to install the dependencies, you need the [`bower`](http://bower.io/) client side package manager.

 ```
 npm -g install bower